bgarrels/miranda-dev/Miranda IM - CK Release/Miranda/Plugins/AddContactPlus/docs/addcontactplus-readme.txt

 Change Log
 ----------
+v 0.9.9.0 (09/04/2011):
++ Added a hotkey for opening Add Contact dialog
++ Added ability to add a contact temporarily
++ Added ability to quickly open the message window by holding CTRL when adding a contact
++ Miranda 0.9 compatibility (Unicode auth requests and contact search, core ability to add contacts without searching)
++ Updater plugin support
+* Slightly redesigned Add Contact dialog
+* x64 portability
+!
+Rewritten contact adding - fixed crashes and some other problems !
+Some general fixes and improvements

 v 0.9.8.6 (10/04/2010):
 !
 Prevent adding contacts with improper (too large) UINs !
 Fixed removing toolbar button when no accounts are available